For football fans, it was a season filled with upsets, dramatic game-deciding calls from referees – and politics.

 Sanders also suggested athletes protest “the [police] officers on the field who are protecting them instead of the American flag.”

 Trump said that his issue with athletes’ protests was about “respect” for the U.S. and not race.

 “The issue of kneeling has nothing to do with race.
 It is about respect for our country, flag and national anthem.
 NFL must respect this!” he said.

 Brady breaks Trump’s tackle

-  Despite his friendship with Trump, New England Patriots quarterback Tom Brady said he disagreed with the president’s remarks.
+Despite his oft-reported friendship with Trump, New England Patriots quarterback Tom Brady said he disagreed with the president’s remarks on the NFL.